polterguy/polterguy.github.io/tutorials/auth-internals/index.md

 # Alternative authentication mechanisms

+In this tutorial we will cover the following parts of Magic and Hyperlambda.

+* How to exchange the default authentication mechanism in Magic with your own
+* How to use LDAP and Windows _"automatic logins"_

 Magic allows you to configure its internal authentication mechanism almost exactly as you see fit, to accommodate for whatever needs you might have in your app.
 The easiest way to modify it is to exchange the default **[crypto.password.verify]**